Backbone81/membership/README.md

 ### Basic Requirements

+- Make membership list independent of ProtocolPeriod and DirectPingTimeout
 - Use buckets for quickly selecting gossip to transmit.
 One bucket for the number of time a gossip message was gossiped.
   No need to sort, messages are moved from bucket to bucket and the dropped when the maximum number of transmission is reached.